 inasmuch as He who built the house has more honor than the house.

-> inasmuch as He who built the house has more honor than the house.

->

-> Moses was simply a servant in the house of God whereas Jesus built the house itself.
-God used Moses to erect the house of God, the tabernacle, but Jesus functioned as Creator of it all.
+Moses was simply a servant in the house of God, whereas Jesus built the house itself.
+God used Moses to erect the house of God, but Jesus functioned as Creator of it all.
 Moses’ house was a type but Jesus’ the Antitype.
-Moses’ house was a shadow of the reality of Jesus’ house.
+Moses’ was a shadow of the reality of Jesus’ house.
 Moses’ house only prefigured the permanent house that Jesus fulfilled in every respect.
 Moses was in the house, but Jesus was over the house.
 The “house” refers to the sphere of stewardship, whether Moses’ or Christ’s.

->

-> Jesus is superior to Moses.
+Jesus is superior to Moses.

->

-> The difference between Moses and Jesus is a difference of categories.
+The difference between Moses and Jesus is a difference of categories.
 The economy under Moses was minimal in comparison to that of Christ.
 Moses was the servant of the house, but the Son created the house.
 Jesus had a superior glory based on His rank, not His faithfulness.
-As great as Moses was, He was interior to Christ.
+As great as Moses was, He was inferior to Christ.

->

-> Moses was merely a servant, but Christ was the only begotten Son.
+Moses was merely a servant, but Christ was the only begotten Son.
 Moses was part of the tabernacle, but Jesus fulfilled all the types of the tabernacle.
 Moses testified about what was coming; Jesus personally fulfilled that testimony.